 Find Long Tail Keywords with Answer the Public

-With the introduction of Google Knowledge Graph answering your customers questions has never been more important to your online success.
+With the introduction of Google Knowledge Graph answering your customer’s questions has never been more important to your online success.
 Answer the Public is valued for finding appropriate questions you can answer for your target audience.
-Simply enter your keyword and receive graphics that provide a glance at the top questions, clustered by question word and by preposition.
+Simply enter your keyword and receive graphics that provide a glance at the top questions, clustered by question word and by the proposition.

 The Keyword Tool